|Size||Up to 7.5 ft (2.3 m) (shoulder height)|

 Do moose have enemies?
 You can hardly imagine that an animal of this size could have any enemies.
 After all, moose can also kick pretty hard with their hooves.
 A wolf pack or a bear has little chance to bring down an adult moose bull.
 Of course, this is totally different with a calf, an old or a sick moose.
 They are not able to defend themselves as good.
 But even the strongest moose has an dangerous enemy.
 And it is surprsingly tiny!
 It is a worm that nests in his brain.
 Yuck!
 Elks sometimes eat it along with their food.

-From here you can find infos from animalfunfacts fan Rosa!
+From here you find infos written by animalfunfacts fan Rosa!

 They Wear Goatees

 Moose are not related to goats, but they have one stunning thing in common: Both animal species have goatees.
 In the case of goats only he-goats have such a beard, but in case of moose both male and female animals have it.
 It can be up to 9.8 inch (25 cm) long.